About THE AUTHOR

 Don is also one of the founders and directors of the Chicago Independent Film Critics Circle, an second, emerging, and recognized awards-voting body here in Chicago.
 Our members' mission is to bring our wide-ranging experiences, backgrounds, tastes, diversities, and target audiences together across both print and online platforms and publications with the push to share our personal assessments, commentaries, passions, and creativity in the vigilant effort to highlight the greatness and diversity found in both independent and mainstream films.
 Since 2018, Don is also a member of the Online Film Critics Society, the largest and oldest national body of online critics, and an approved Tomatometer critic on Rotten Tomatoes.

+As of June of 2019, his film reviews for theatrical releases and Netflix offerings will periodically be published on the entertainment website 25YL.
 His movie reviews are also published in the Southland Voice, a free community newspaper based in Crete, Illinois that serves southern Cook and eastern Will County communities, and on the social platforms Creators Media, Medium, and BAG Movies.
 Don is also a regular contributor on the Feelin’ Film Podcast where I write “What We Learned This Week,” a weekly blog putting life lessons to industry news items, current releases, and topical movie trends, and former co-host of their "Connecting With Classics" podcast where we highlight the value of films found on the AFI Top 100 list.
 From 2010 to 2016, Don was published as a Chicago Film Examiner for Examiner.com before its closure.
 Outside of reviews, he also presents his own voice and unique take on movie trends, film commentary, and more through website and social media features, columns, and editorials ranging from film discussions, awards talk, “best of” lists, and seasonal previews.
 He happily resides in Forest Park, Illinois with his tremendous wife Thanh and their two children, Molly and Sam.

 WHERE MY STORY BEGAN